rahool-oo7/pw_assignments/README.md

 # 📘 Assignment Submission – PW Skills

-This repository contains my submission for an assignment given as part of the course I'm currently pursuing with **PW Skills**.
+This repository contains my weekly submission for an assignment given as part of the course I'm currently pursuing with **PW Skills**.

 ---